camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --output text)
 ```

-2. The variable `VPC_ID` contains the output value required for the next step (the value should look like this: `vpc-1234567890`)
+2. The variable `VPC_ID` contains the output value required for the next step (the value should look like this: `vpc-1234567890`).
-3. Create a security group within the VPC to allow connection to the Aurora PostgreSQL instance
+3. Create a security group within the VPC to allow connection to the Aurora PostgreSQL instance:

 ```shell
 export GROUP_ID=$(aws ec2 create-security-group \